Skip to main content

 If you are bringing items into New Zealand for commercial reasons, for example to sell or for a business, you need to contact a Customs broker who will liaise with Customs on your behalf.

-The rules for importing tobacco have recently changed, and a permit is now required to bring or receive any tobacco into New Zealand, including gifts.
+The rules for importing tobacco have recently changed, and a permit is now required to bring or receive any tobacco into NZ, including gifts.
 Please visit the tobacco page for full details of the new requirements.

 Some items aren’t allowed to be brought into New Zealand